 Hebrews 10:9-10 shows that the physical covenant was replaced by Messiah.

 “Then said he, Lo, I come to do thy will, O God.
 He taketh away the first, that he may establish the second.
 By the which will we are sanctified through the offering of the body of Jesus Christ once for all.“

-Now the law of the New Covenant is written on your heart, and the Spirit enables you to obey it.
+Now the law is written on your heart, and the Spirit enables you to obey it.

 “This is the covenant that I will make with them after those days, saith the Lord, I will put my laws into their hearts, and in their minds will I write them;” Hebrews 10:16

 When you read the book of Revelation you see that the bride of Messiah is symbolically called Heavenly Jerusalem.

 “And I John saw the holy city, new Jerusalem, coming down from God out of heaven, prepared as a bride adorned for her husband.
 And I heard a great voice out of heaven saying, Behold, the tabernacle of God is with men, and he will dwell with them, and they shall be his people, and God himself shall be with them, and be their God.”
 Revelation 21:2-3

 John proclaims that the bride of Messiah is the holy city, the new Jerusalem:

 “Come hither, I will shew thee the bride, the Lamb’s wife.
 And he carried me away in the spirit to a great and high mountain, and shewed me that great city, the holy Jerusalem, descending out of heaven from God.”
 Revelation 21:9-10

 The city of Elohim is no longer the physical city of Jerusalem, but the heavenly Jerusalem, which is populated by His set-apart people.